Ravicti Oral Liquid

 - Flush once with 30 mL of water and allow the flush to drain.

 - Flush a second time with an additional 30 mL of water to clear the tube.

 Dosage Forms and Strengths

 Oral liquid: colorless to pale yellow, 1.1 g/mL of glycerol phenylbutyrate (delivers 1.02 g/mL of phenylbutyrate).

 RAVICTI is contraindicated in patients

 - Less than 2 months of age.
-Children <2 months of age may have immature pancreatic exocrine function, which could impair hydrolysis of RAVICTI, leading to impaired absorption of phenylbutyrate and hyperammonemia [see Pediatric Use (8.4)].
+Children <2 months of age may have immature pancreatic exocrine function, which could impair hydrolysis of RAVICTI, leading to impaired absorption of phenylbutyrate and hyperammonemia [see Use in Specific Populations (8.4)].

 - With known hypersensitivity to phenylbutyrate.
 Signs of hypersensitivity include wheezing, dyspnea, coughing, hypotension, flushing, nausea, and rash.